kvshvlin/yourmailproject/here'showthisworks.md

 **Step 7**.
 Once a sale happens, we pay the illustrator his/her Illustrator's Price (IP).

 **Step 8**.
 Every handmade illustrated postcard is available for sale without the guarantee that it will sell.

-- All payouts to illustrators are only valid after their handmade illustrated postcards sell.
+- A payout to an illustrator is due only after his/her handmade illustrated postcard is sold.
-- All unsold handmade illustrated postcards will be returned to the original illustrator on demand.
+- An unsold handmade illustrated postcard shall be returned to the original illustrator if he/she demands.

 **Step 9**.
 We do not accept returns orders.
 We handle complaints, inventory, operations, packaging, shipping, suggestions, and more.